BharathiVetukuri/CMPE-258_DeepLearning/8_ComputerVision_Assignments/readme.md

-# Assignment 8: Computer Vision Modules – README
+# Assignment 8: Computer Vision Modules

 ## Overview
 This assignment covers a broad set of computer vision tasks using deep learning with TensorFlow and Keras, including: